Xyborg/ChatGPT-Product-Info/chrome-extension/README.md

 3. **Enable Developer Mode** (toggle in top-right corner)
 4. **Click "Load unpacked"** and select the `chrome-extension` folder
 5. **Navigate to ChatGPT** (https://chatgpt.com) and log in
-6. **Click the extension icon** in your toolbar or look for the floating 🛍️ button on ChatGPT
+6. **Click the extension icon** in your toolbar or look for the floating Product Info bubble on ChatGPT

 ### From Chrome Web Store